-- (a) is a fully amortizing, fixed rate, first-lien mortgage loan secured by a one- to four-family dwelling unit, townhouse, individual condominium unit, individual unit in planned unit development, individual co-operative unit or manufactured home, with an original term of 241 to 360 months; - (b) was acquired by Fannie Mae between May 1, 2018 and August 31, 2018 and held in various Fannie Mae MBS trusts established between May 1, 2018 and August 31, 2018; - (c) is held in Fannie Mae MBS trusts with respect to which a REMIC election has been made; - (d) has not been 30 or more days delinquent from the date of acquisition to the Cut-off Date; - (e) was not originated under Fannie Mae's Refi Plus program (which includes but is not limited to the Home Affordable Refinance Program ("HARP")); - (f) has an original combined loan-to-value ratio that is less than or equal to 97%; - (g) is not subject to any form of risk sharing (other than limited seller or servicer indemnification or limited future loss protection settlements in certain cases);
+- (a) is a fully amortizing, fixed rate, first-lien mortgage loan secured by a one- to four-family dwelling unit, townhouse, individual condominium unit, individual unit in planned unit development, individual co-operative unit or manufactured home, with an original term of 241 to 360 months; - (b) was acquired by Fannie Mae between May 1, 2018 and November 30, 2018 and held in various Fannie Mae MBS trusts established between September 1, 2018 and December 31, 2018; - (c) is held in Fannie Mae MBS trusts with respect to which a REMIC election has been made; - (d) has not been 30 or more days delinquent from the date of acquisition to the Cut-off Date; - (e) was not originated under Fannie Mae's Refi Plus program (which includes but is not limited to the Home Affordable Refinance Program ("HARP"));

-- (h) was not originated under certain non-standard programs; - (i) is a conventional loan (i.e. is not guaranteed by the Federal Housing Administration ("FHA") or the U.S. Department of Veterans Affairs ("VA")); - (j) has an original loan-to-value ratio that is (i) greater than 80% and (ii) less than or equal to 97%; and - (k) (i) is not covered by pool insurance and (ii) is covered by private mortgage insurance as of the Cut-off Date or was covered by private mortgage insurance at the time of acquisition that has since been cancelled or otherwise eliminated by the borrower as permitted under Fannie Mae's Servicing Guide or, in the case of certain Reference Obligations secured by mortgaged properties in the State of New York, was not covered by private mortgage insurance at the time of acquisition as permitted under Fannie Mae's Selling Guide;
+- (f) has an original combined loan-to-value ratio that is less than or equal to 97%; - (g) is not subject to any form of risk sharing (other than limited seller or servicer indemnification or limited future loss protection settlements in certain cases); - (h) was not originated under certain non-standard programs; - (i) is a conventional loan (i.e. is not guaranteed by the Federal Housing Administration ("FHA") or the U.S. Department of Veterans Affairs ("VA")); - (j) has an original loan-to-value ratio that is (i) greater than 60% and (ii) less than or equal to 80%; and - (k) is not covered by private mortgage insurance or pool insurance.